 To set up and turn on utilities, we will need a copy of your driver’s license and social security number; as well as the hook-up fee of $100.
 An adult must be present at the house when any utilities are turned on.
 The City will not light your pilot lights for you.

 For bill payment or key return after hours, there is a mail slot on the City Office front door.

 The City accepts cash, checks or credit cards.
 There is a 2.5% convenience fee on cards added to your total.
 You can pay in the office, by mail, use the drop-box on the door, or pay online by going to the city webpage at http://www.cityofhoward.org and there is a link that is the word “Howard” in blue near the top.
 Or type this direct link in your web browser: https://otc.cdc.nicusa.com/p/Kansas/City%20of%20Howard/.
 If you chose to make payment online with a checking or savings account, the flat fee is $1.50, so if you are paying over $60 the fee will be less than using a credit card; but either way is more economical than a late fee.
 You can also use your own bill-pay system to send a check to the office~ be sure it arrives before the 10th to avoid late fees.

-Minimum monthly fees for residential: GAS $40.17 includes first 1000 cu ft (MMBtu), $8.17 each unit after; WATER: $51.02 includes first 1000 gallon of water $5.68 per 1000 gallon after, SEWER $25.00 flat fee; TRASH $18.25.
+Monthly fees for residential utilities: GAS $40.17 includes first 1000 cu ft (MMBtu), $8.17 each unit after.
+Additionally, each unit of gas has a rider, which is calculated each month using the current gas price.
+WATER: $51.02 includes first 1000 gallon of water $5.68 per 1000 gallon after.
+SEWER $25.00 flat fee.
+TRASH $23.50.
 Other rates for commercial and rural customers can be provided.
 Sewer and Trash are always applied if you have Water service.
-A minimum use monthly bill for all utilities will be about $135 with tax.

 Recycling is provided by Elk County, Office of Public Works.
 Phone 620-374-2580